2022 GMC

 Cost

 There are a lot of factors to consider when calculating the overall cost of a vehicle.
 The main consideration is Manufacturer's Suggested Retail Price (MSRP).
-Whether you pick the GMC Terrain or the Hyundai Tucson Hybrid, it's going to cost you about the same.
+Clearly, the GMC Terrain is a better financial choice over the Hyundai Tucson Hybrid, when considering MSRP.

 Dimensions